rdelval/database/sharding/shardingjson/write-apps-json-shardkeys/write-apps-json-shardkeys.md

 In this lab, you will perform the following steps:

-- Examine and Run a Java Application to Insert JSON into a shard
+- Prepare and Run a Java Application to Insert JSON into a shard
-- Examine and Run a Python Application to Insert JSON into a Shard
+- Prepare and Run a Python Application to Insert JSON into a Shard

 ### Prerequisites